Kotlin/KEEP/proposals/type-aliases.md

 Type aliases can't be declared in annotation classes, since annotation classes can't have bodies.

-Type aliases can't expose package or class members (including other type aliases) with more restricted visibility.
+Type aliases can't expose package or class members (excluding other type aliases) with more restricted visibility.
 ```
 class C {
   protected class Nested { ... }